 Sometimes the moral is simply silly: I was reading an abridged version of King Arthur to my girls and after the teenage Arthur pulls the sword out of the stone, the chapter concludes that, just like Arthur, if we want something strongly enough, then we’ll be able to get what we want.
 This is the moral of our age: that believing makes it so.
 But in addition to being nonsense, this moral also ran in direct opposition to the events of the chapter, in which dozens of dukes, earls, and other nobles had tugged at the sword with all of their might – they had all strongly wanted to be king.
 Yet despite their passion and desire none of them had been able to pull it loose.
 The girls didn’t spot the contradiction at first, but they sure appreciated the irony afterward: believing does not make it so.

 Other times even the tamest, most G-rated of stories can still teach a moral that runs right up against what parents are trying to teach.
 A couple of weeks ago my wife was reading a book about talking kittens – kittens! – with our youngest, and one of the cats asked the little girl in the story to promise to keep a secret from her mom.
 That was quite the request, but the kitten had a very good reason: if anyone found out that she was a talking kitten she would be in danger!
-So, on the one hand, our daughters have all be told that if anyone ever wants them to keep a secret from their parents then they should go straight to us and tell us the secret, since only bad guys would make such a request.
+So, on the one hand, our daughters have all been told that if anyone ever wants them to keep a secret from their parents then they should go straight to us and tell us the secret, since only bad guys would make such a request.
 But on the other hand, this kitten was clearly not a bad guy.
 So our soft-hearted little girl decided that in this case it would be good to keep the secret from the mother.
 That was not what we were hoping she would say.
 But because my wife was reading along, this became an opportunity to reiterate what we’d want her to do, and explain it more clearly.
 What would have been the wrong lesson learned if our daughter had been reading this alone, turned into another teaching opportunity because mother and daughter were reading it together.

 I’m currently reading a series with my oldest daughter that is also as G-rated as you could ever expect a secular series to be: the tiniest bit of flirtation, and minimal violence.
 But to deal with guilt, the creatures in this story would methodically suppress and deny it, lest it drive them crazy.
 This is a book for teens, and my oldest isn’t yet, so I wasn’t surprised that she didn’t spot that this response to guilt was problematic.
 And because I was reading right along with her, it just became another opportunity for a good discussion.
 It’ll be when she can spot these elements herself and bring them to my attention that I’ll know I can start backing off and not being so protective.
 But until then, it’s just more fodder for a good discussion.